Miniature Bull Terrier Temperament and Personality

 This means that their joints can’t handle a lot of exercise until they are mature.

-That means Miniature Bull Terrier puppies shouldn’t be exercised too much.
-For example don’t allow them to:
+In other words, you shouldn’t exercise Miniature Bull Terrier puppies d too much.
+For example, don’t allow them to:

-Once they mature, they do require a vigorous exercise like long walks, short runs or long games of fetch in the backyard.
+Once they mature, they do require vigorous exercise, like long walks, short runs or long games of fetch in the backyard.

 Why the Miniature Bull Terrier?

-The Miniature Bull Terrier will undoubtedly keep you laughing with their clownish antics.
+The Miniature Bull Terrier temperament will undoubtedly keep you laughing with their clownish antics.

 They love their families and can be protective if they feel you are in danger.

-They are also “dog selective” i.e. they don't like all dogs.
-And also can be territorial.
+Miniature Bull Terriers are also “dog selective” i.e. they don't like all dogs and can be territorial.

-Mini’s are intelligent but in true terrier fashion, can be stubborn!
+Minis are intelligent dogs but, in true Terrier fashion, can also be stubborn!